The Ultimate Jensen Healey - Gallery

 Thursday was a very welcome rest and relaxation day, since we knew that Friday [the 13th....can you believe it?] thru the following Saturday were going to be busy.
 We started to see the parking lot fill up with all kinds of Austin-Healeys [3000's, 100-4's, 100-6's and Bugeye and square body Sprites].
 I kept hoping to see another Jensen-Healey.
 No such luck, and in fact I didn't see another Jensen-Healey the entire meeting.
 Since we were back down to less than 600' of elevation I changed the plugs again to get a fresh start and the engine ran fine once more.

-Notice the cute little Lotus Elan hiding amongst all the big Healeys in the parking lot?
+Notice the cute little Lotus Elan hiding amongst all the v big Healeys in the parking lot?
+Lotus in the Mix

 Friday was our first visit to Road America for the weekend vintage racing.
 We got to park in the pit area by the Victory Circle grandstand with a large group of Austin-Healeys, right in front of the bookstore-gift shop.